 What to do if sex is painful or uncomfortable

-Some women simply stop having sex.
-But avoiding sexual activity actually has the potential to make matters worse; with sex, the adage "use it or lose it" is especially true.
+Some women simply stop having sex altogether.
+But avoiding sexual activity actually can make matters worse; with sex, the adage “use it or lose it” is especially true.
+It’s also important to note that more frequent sex promotes vaginal elasticity and lubrication, both of which decrease as women age.

 There are effective remedies: